Scouting in Maryland: Early history (1910-1950)

 twenty-five men who organized the National Council of the Boy Scouts of America in 1910.
 Mr. Garrett was a Baltimore civic leader, prominent philanthropist, explorer and Olympic champion.
 Named in the federal charter of 1916, Mr. Garrett served on the BSA National Executive Board from 1912 to 1919 and remained a member of the National Council until his death.
 He was one of the original nine Baltimore recipients of the Silver Beaver Award in 1931.

-The first seven Scout Troops in Baltimore were granted charters by Scout Commissioner H. Laurance Eddy (1884-1962) on September 9, 1910.
+The first seven Scout Troops in Baltimore were granted charters by Scout Commissioner H. Laurance Eddy (1884–1962) on September 9, 1910.
 (Eddy's role as Scout Commissioner was the combined predecessor to the roles of Council Commissioner and Council Scout Executive.)
 A month prior, Robert Garrett and Laurance Eddy ensured that a patrol of eight Scouts from Mount Washington Troop 1 (organized earlier that summer) attended the first National Boy Scout camp held at Silver Bay on Lake George.

-The Maryland Council of Boy Scouts of America was duly incorporated on May 9, 1911.
-The initial board of directors was composed of Robert Garrett, William H. Morris, James Carey, Jr., Frank Smith and Stuart S. Janney.
+The Maryland Council of Scouting America was duly incorporated on May 9, 1911.
+The initial board of directors was composed of Robert Garrett, William H. Morris, James Carey Jr., Frank Smith and Stuart S. Janney.
 The first Scout headquarters was at 512 Continental Trust Building (now One Calvert Plaza.)
 Almost immediately, the council was referred to as the “Baltimore Council.”
 From 1911 through 1921, the Baltimore Council operated as a department of the Baltimore Social Service Corporation, sharing a finance director, advisory board and other office support with the Public Athletic League, the Social Workers’ Bureau and other Garrett-supported civic endeavors.